 There is really just one reason why most headlines aren’t clicked: the headline doesn’t inspire searchers to click.

 Headlines not clickable: Getting users to click your link on those result pages is crucial.
 If your headline doesn’t inspire search users to click it and visit your site, you’re doomed.

 For example, let’s review two headlines.
 Both target the same users.
-Both are currently sitting at #1 and #2 positions respectively.
+And, they are currently sitting in the #1 and #2 positions, respectively.